How to integrate Polygon io MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Polygon io to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Polygon io agent that can get daily summary for aapl stock, retrieve latest news on tsla ticker, check if nyse market is open now, calculate rsi for msft over 14 days through natural language commands.
+By the end, you'll have a working Polygon io agent that can get daily summary for aapl stock, retrieve latest news on tsla ticker, check if nyse market is open now through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Polygon io account through Composio's Polygon io MCP server.